debesh-26/UrlShortner/README.md

 - 📊 **Track Clicks**: Get analytics on how many times a shortened link has been clicked.
 - 🔐 **User Authentication**: Register and log in to track and manage your own shortened links.
 - 🗄 **Database**: MongoDB stores URL data and user information.
-- 🧠 **Caching**: Local storage caching ensures faster performance by avoiding repeated API calls.
 - 📅 **User-Specific Links**: Users can view all the URLs they have shortened after logging in.
-- 🛠️ **Click Analytics**: Links track how many clicks they’ve received in real-time.
+- 🛠️ **Analytics**: Links track how many clicks they’ve received in real-time.

 ## 🛠️ Tech Stack